ejstover/GreatMigration/README.md

   * **Access point naming:** rename Mist APs to match the required pattern using LLDP neighbour data.
 Buttons appear per device so you can remediate selectively.
   * **Switch static DNS cleanup:** remove statically configured management DNS servers from `ip_config` while respecting lab vs. production template assignments.
 Pre-checks verify the expected template and DNS site variables; buttons stay disabled and display guidance until prerequisites are met.
 * UI status badges show live Mist API feedback next to each button so operators immediately see success, skipped states, or pre-check failures.

+**How to use**

+1. Open **Compliance Audit** and pick the Mist org and sites you want to evaluate.
+2. Click **Run audit** to fetch live Mist data and generate the compliance report.
+3. Expand each site card to review checks, affected devices, and recommended fixes.
+4. For push-enabled users, click the appropriate **1 Click Fix** buttons (e.g., AP rename, DNS cleanup).
+Each button re-validates prerequisites before issuing Mist API calls.
+5. Download the audit summary or device-level CSV exports for change records or further analysis.

 ---